 This dairy free smash cake is perfect for those adorable first birthday pictures.
-Whether your MSPI baby is celebrating a birthday or if you’re just looking for a healthier smash cake option, this recipe is for you.
+Whether your MSPI baby is celebrating or if you’re just looking for a healthier mini cake option, this recipe is for you.
 This dessert is sugar-free, full of whole grains and whole wheat, and packed with fruit.
-With an optional sweet, dairy free frosting or a natural whole food option, you’ll feel good giving your baby this birthday cake recipe.
+With an optional sweetened, dairy free frosting or a natural whole food option, you’ll feel good giving your baby this birthday cake recipe.

 Let him have dairy-free healthy smash cake!